New Zealand consumer inflation slows, still exceeds c.bank target

 ASB Bank Senior Economist Mark Smith said in a note that many of the near-term inflationary risks identified by the RBNZ look to be crystallising, with higher prices for fuel, public transport, local authority rates, alcohol and insurance impacting the third-quarter figures, though there were also some encouraging signs.

 "Growing spare capacity in the labour market, the fickle global scene, and tightening financial conditions suggest that the hurdle to an (official cash rate) hike in the coming meetings remains high," he said.
-(Reporting by Lucy Craymer; Editing by Rod Nickel and Jamie Freed) ((Lucy.craymer@thomsonreuters.com)) Keywords: NEWZEALAND ECONOMY/CPI (UPDATE 2)
+(Reporting by Lucy Craymer; Editing by Rod Nickel, Jamie Freed & Simon Cameron-Moore) ((Lucy.craymer@thomsonreuters.com)) Keywords: NEWZEALAND ECONOMY/CPI (UPDATE 3)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.